ggraham/MACS/docs/callpeak.md

 (e.g. NPS algorithm).
 Since the DNA wrapped on nucleosome is about 147bps, this option can be used: `--nomodel --shift 37 --extsize 73`.

-### `--keep-dup`
+### `--keep-dup KEEPDUPLICATES`

-It controls the MACS behavior towards duplicate tags at the exact same location -- the same coordination and the same strand.
-The default `auto` option makes MACS calculate the maximum tags at the exact same location based on binomial distribution using 1e-5 as p-value cutoff;
-and the `all` option keeps every tag.
+It controls the MACS behavior towards duplicate tags ( or pairs in PE mode) at the exact same location -- the same coordination and the same strand.
+The default `auto` option makes MACS to calculate the maximum tags at the exact same location based on binomial distribution using 1e-5 as p-value cutoff; and the `all` option keeps every tag.
 If an integer is given, at most this number of tags will be kept at the same location.
 The default is to keep one tag at the same location.
+However, in many cases, users want to use their own preprocessing tool to remove duplicates.
+If so, please make sure that the duplicates have been actually *removed* from the BAM or BED file instead of only simply marking them (e.g. `Picard` `MarkDuplicates`), then use `--keep-dup all` for `callpeak`.
 Default: 1

 ### `--broad`

-When this flag is on, MACS will try to composite broad regions in BED12 ( a gene-model-like format ) by putting nearby highly enriched regions into a broad region with loose cutoff.
-The broad region is controlled by another cutoff through `--broad-cutoff`.
+When this flag is on, MACS will enter the 'broad peak calling mode' and try to composite broad regions in BED12 ( a gene-model-like format ) by putting nearby highly enriched regions into a broad region with loose cutoff.
+The highly enriched regions will be controled by `-p` or `-q` option, and the broad region is controlled by another cutoff through `--broad-cutoff`.
 Please note that, the `max-gap` value for merging nearby weaker/broad peaks is 4 times of `max-gap` for merging nearby stronger peaks.
 The later one can be controlled by `--max-gap` option, and by default it is the average fragment/insertion length in the PE data.
+If your purpose is only to detect a broad region and you have no interest in knowing how the highly enriched regions are organized in the broad region, you can simply use a loose cutoff `-p` or `-q` (of e.g. 0.1), bigger `--max-gap` and `--min-length` settings, *without* using `--broad`.
 DEFAULT: False

 ### `--broad-cutoff`